 Samsung just released the new Samsung Galaxy Buds Pro and we’re all wondering how they’re going to stack up to big names like the Apple AirPods Pro.
 Both pairs of true wireless earbuds in question have active noise cancelling and come from well-known product lines: the Galaxy Buds and AirPods.
 Let’s find out which of these two pairs of earbuds are going to be your next.

 Apple AirPods Pro vs. Samsung Galaxy Buds Pro: Fit and hardware

-The design of the AirPods Pro and Galaxy Buds Pro are slightly different.
-While the AirPods Pro have an angled stem that ensures easy placement and removal as well as a stable fit, the Galaxy Buds Pro are more compact.
-The Galaxy Buds Pro still provide a stable and comfortable fit thanks to a slight protrusion from the side of the earbud that serves like a mini wing tip.
+The AirPods Pro and Galaxy Buds Pro designs differ from one another.
+The AirPods Pro have an angled stem that ensures easy placement and removal as well as a stable fit, the Galaxy Buds Pro are more compact.
+The Galaxy Buds Pro still provide a stable and comfortable fit thanks to a slight protrusion from the side of the earbud that serves as a mini wing tip.
 As long as you use the proper silicone ear tip size, you shouldn’t have issues wearing either of these.

 The AirPods Pro have an IPX4 rating, meaning they can withstand sweat with no problems, but the Samsung Galaxy Buds Pro have an IPX7 rating, so you can fully submerge them in water for up to 30 minutes.
-Though the Galaxy Buds Pro aren’t swimming earbuds, per say, because they lack onboard storage.
+Though the Galaxy Buds Pro aren’t swimming earbuds, per se, because they lack onboard storage.
 Bluetooth connectivity doesn’t carry well, or at all really, through water.

 Apple AirPods Pro vs Samsung Galaxy Buds Pro: Bluetooth connection

 Connecting to the AirPods Pro if you have an iPhone is very easy thanks to Apple’s H1 chip, which is integrated right into the earbuds.
 When you open up the case, your iPhone automatically detects that there is an Apple product nearby and prompts you with a pop-up on the screen.
 Once you’ve connected the AirPods Pro to one of your Apple devices, they will automatically be connected to all your Apple devices through your iCloud account.